 Sign up for my online pie making class on Craftsy

-Video Trailer for Perfecting The Pie Crust with Evan Kleiman on Craftsy
+Watch my trailer about Perfecting The Pie Crust with Evan Kleiman on Craftsy

 This year’s contest will once again be at Wilson Plaza in front of the Fowler Museum at UCLA.

 For some strange reason still unknown to me, at the beginning of the summer in 2009 I decided to make a pie a day all summer long.
 Pie has always been my favorite sweet, but I didn’t feel that I was a “master” of it.
 So understanding that repetition is the road to mastery, I set out on a journey.
 It changed my life.
 I know that’s a dramatic way to characterize the simple task of making pie, but the journey became much greater than the sum of the simple parts that make up a pie.
 To ensure that I followed through with the new daily task of making a pie a day I went public on the Good Food Blog.
-Gradually the blog posts started conversations within a world wide virtual community of pie lovers.
+Gradually the blog posts started conversations within a worldwide virtual community of pie lovers.
 Folks commiserated with my failures and cheered my successes and even better they began sharing family memories and recipes.
 There were new takes on old favorites, and even pie adjacent interests like design (aprons, dishes) started to bloom.
 This general pie besotted infatuation morphed into an actual pie crazed community of people here in Los Angeles through the creation of our 1st Annual Good Food Pie Contest that year.
-It’s now six years later and once again I am looking forward to another summer of Pie.
+It’s now eight years later and once again I am looking forward to another summer of Pie.

 Appetite’s EASY AS PIE – The App Appetite’s Easy As Pie is a series of 20 cooking videos with me that you can have on your iphone or ipad.
 The videos are a step by step format that you can easily stop and start as you need.
 You can also email yourself the written recipe.
-Click here to read reviews.